bryceweiner/nautiluscoin/qa/rpc-tests/README.md

 Regression tests of RPC interface
 =================================

-python-digibyterpc: git subtree of https://github.com/jgarzik/python-digibyterpc Changes to python-digibyterpc should be made upstream, and then pulled here using git subtree
+python-nautiluscoinrpc: git subtree of https://github.com/jgarzik/python-nautiluscoinrpc Changes to python-nautiluscoinrpc should be made upstream, and then pulled here using git subtree

 skeleton.py : Copy this to create new regression tests.